dozjs/doz/documentation/index.md

 });
 ```

-Ps: Mixins **don't overwrite** existing functions, a warning message will be showed into console.
+Ps: Mixins **don't overwrite** existing functions, since 1.7.0 a warning message will be showed into console.

 ### Plugins